grisuno/LazyOwn/COMMANDS.md

 Example:
     penelope 5555 -i eth0

+## v
+Open a new window within a tmux session using the LazyOwn RedTeam Framework.

+This method is designed to create a new vertical split window in an existing tmux session, where the specified command will be executed.
+The command used to open the new window is the `./run --no-banner` script, which is intended for use within the LazyOwn RedTeam Framework environment.

+The method first ensures that the specified tmux session is active by calling the `ensure_tmux_session` function.
+If the session is not already running, it will create a new one.
+After confirming that the session is active, it proceeds to create a new vertical window with a specified size.
+The size of the new window is currently set to 50% of the available terminal space.

+Args:
+    arg (str): Additional arguments passed to the command, if any.
+This can be used to customize the behavior of the command executed in the new window.
+However, in the current implementation, this argument is not utilized and can be left as an empty string.

+Example:
+    If this method is called within a command-line interface of the LazyOwn RedTeam Framework, it will open a new vertical tmux window and execute the `./run --no-banner` command within it.

+Note:
+    - Ensure that tmux is installed and properly configured on the system.
+    - The method assumes that the session name is defined and accessible in the scope where this method is called.

+## h
+Open a new window within a tmux session using the LazyOwn RedTeam Framework.

+This method is designed to create a new horizontal split window in an existing tmux session, where the specified command will be executed.
+The command used to open the new window is the `./run --no-banner` script, which is intended for use within the LazyOwn RedTeam Framework environment.

+The method first ensures that the specified tmux session is active by calling the `ensure_tmux_session` function.
+If the session is not already running, it will create a new one.
+After confirming that the session is active, it proceeds to create a new horizontal window with a specified size.
+The size of the new window is currently set to 50% of the available terminal space.

+Args:
+    arg (str): Additional arguments passed to the command, if any.
+This can be used to customize the behavior of the command executed in the new window.
+However, in the current implementation, this argument is not utilized and can be left as an empty string.

+Example:
+    If this method is called within a command-line interface of the LazyOwn RedTeam Framework, it will open a new horizontal tmux window and execute the `./run --no-banner` command within it.

+Note:
+    - Ensure that tmux is installed and properly configured on the system.
+    - The method assumes that the session name is defined and accessible in the scope where this method is called.

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.